QitOS gives you a stableDocumentation Index

 Two ways to author agents in QitOS

-QitOS keeps two authoring paths on purpose.Research-first
+QitOS keeps two authoring paths intentionally.Research-first

 This is the default path for researchers who want the most control.
 You handwrite:- the system prompt

-- the model protocol
+- the model protocol (the output format contract expected from the model)

-- the tool surface
+- the tool surface (the set of tools the agent can call)

 Preset-first

-- preset tool builders
+- preset tool builders (pre-assembled tool bundles for common workflows)

 gpt-oss, and Gemma 4 without rewriting the agent.